-Missouri State University offers an online Master of Professional Studies (MPS) in Applied Communication through its Department of Communication.
+Missouri State University (MSU) offers an online Master of Professional Studies (MPS) in Applied Communication through its Department of Communication, Media, Journalism and Film.
 The program is offered entirely online and does not require in-person visits to campus to complete degree requirements.
 To access course materials, participate in discussion boards, and submit assignments, students use the Blackboard learning management system.
 Missouri State also offers a Master of Arts in Communication program which offers some, but not all of its courses online (i.e., it is a hybrid program).

 The Master of Professional Studies in Applied Communication is a 33-credit degree program that can typically be completed in two years of study.
 The degree program is unique in that it is highly interdisciplinary in nature, bringing together the fields of communications, business, leadership and technology.
 Before commencing their applied communication coursework, students take classes that cover business leadership and management, finance, and research and project design.
 Through the diverse yet cohesive selection of courses, students develop team leadership skills, learn about negotiating and mediating conflict, become familiar with the latest in media technology and build their written, oral and presentation skills.